aptech/docs/docs/cc/graphics.rst

 :doc:`../plottshf`                        Plots high-frequency and irregularly spaced time series data.
 :doc:`../plottslog`                       Creates a graph of time series data with the y-axis on a log scale.
 :doc:`../plotxy`                          Creates a 2-dimensional line plot.
+:doc:`../plotxyfill`                      Creates an area plot between sets of lines.
 ===================================    ============================================================================